Professional Reviews

 Short on time?
 Here’s the best antivirus with email protection:

-After becoming frustrated with suspicious emails constantly appearing in my inbox, I realized I needed better email protection.
-I began testing a range of antiviruses to find the best ones for keeping me protected.
+With suspicious emails constantly appearing in my inbox, I realized I needed better email protection.
+I began testing a range of antiviruses to find the best ones to keep me protected.

 I was looking for antiviruses able to automatically detect and remove suspicious spam mail and protect me against malware hidden inside seemingly normal-looking links and email attachments.
 I also wanted to know that, should I accidentally click a malicious link in an email, my devices would be protected from harm.